 - (10%) Driving after they have had too much alcohol

 Many safety experts are attributing the rising collision rates to the growing popularity of smartphones.
-As distraction is coming in many forms, cell phones are leading the pack in relation to distracted driving, and according to Pittsburgh car accident attorney, Ronald Bua, it is one of the most commonly cited causes for accident cases he handles.
+As distraction is coming in many forms, cell phones are leading the pack in relation to distracted driving.
 Even though manufacturers are rolling out new safety features such as anti-lock brakes, back-up cameras, electronic stability control, and more airbags — drivers continue to engage in unsafe behavior that typically can’t be controlled by an added feature.

 Government officials and safety experts are also attributing the rise in roadside injuries and fatalities to something uncommon — lower gas prices.
 Reports indicate that an improving American economy coupled with decreased fuel prices accounted for a 3 percent increase in vehicle miles driven in 2016.
 More miles driven means more chances for a collision to occur – which is exactly what happened.